 Historically, only healthcare organisations using the same secure messaging provider have been able to exchange messages securely.
-Secure messaging providers are working on connecting their networks using SMD and are expected to complete this in the first half of 2014.
-You can check the register of SMD compliant products here, or your messaging service provider can advise you of progress.
+While a number of secure messaging providers have connected their networks and are interoperable, interconnectivity still remains a problem today.
+You can check the register of SMD-compliant products here, or your messaging service provider can advise you of progress.

 In addition to having a secure messaging connection, sending and receiving clinical systems need to be conformant to message format standards.
-The Agency has defined Clinical Document Architecture (CDA) standards for eReferrals, Specialist Letters and Discharge Summaries.
+The Agency has defined Clinical Document Architecture (CDA™) standards for eReferrals, specialist letters and discharge summaries.
 This allows the exchange of these document types using secure messaging.
-Over time, the Agency and other bodies may define conformance assessment processes for additional document types.

 If your clinical system product does not support SMD-based secure messaging and CDA document formats, check with your supplier for their plans to support these initiatives.